DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 <a name="10"></b>
 ##### US wildfires count and size distribution vs. time across the country

-To see if there is any trend in the wildfire occurance at different seasons/month during a year, the fire size is plotted vs. date of fire occurance (Fig.
+To see if there is any meaningful trend in the wildfire occurrence at different seasons/months of the year, the fire size is plotted vs. the date of fire occurrence (Fig. ..).

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_Size_vs_date_1992_2000.png)

 Fig. 2.
 4: Size of US wildfire vs date (1992 - 2000)

 ![](https://github.com/DanialArab/Geospatial_Data_Science/blob/main/My%20GIS%20Projects/plots/Fire_Size_vs_date_2000_2008.png)